gaborpapp/AIam/movement_ai/README.md

 ok
 ```

-After training the model, you can explore how the model generates movement by running the software with interactive application:
+After training the model, you can explore how the model generates movement by running the software with interactive tool:
 ```
 python dim_reduce.py -p valencia_quaternion_7d_friction --mode=improvise
 ```